aybegu/AirBnb-Clone/README.md

 # AirBnb Clone
-This is a AirBnb Clone project using React!
+This is an AirBnb Clone project using React!

 Happy Coding!